permguard/permguard/www/content/docs/0.0.x/getting-started/Intro-to-permguard.md

 - **decentralized in enforcement** — decisions occur close to where actions happen
 - **auditable and explainable** — full end-to-end visibility across the authorization path

-## Centralized Interface, Decentralized Architecture
+## Centralized Interface, Evolving Toward Decentralized Consensus

 Policies are accessed through a unified control-plane interface, but this does **not** imply a centralized trust model.

-- The current implementation uses a single access endpoint for simplicity
+- The current implementation runs through a single, centralized access point for operational simplicity.
-- The architecture already supports **decentralized consensus** behind that interface
+- However, the underlying architecture and algorithms are already designed to be extended with **decentralized consensus** behind that interface.

-Enforcement remains distributed, while the control-plane provides a coherent place to define, review, update, and audit policies.
+Enforcement remains fully distributed, while the control-plane provides a consistent place to define, review, update, and audit policies — even as the system evolves toward decentralized trust models.

 {{< callout context="tip" icon="rocket" >}}
 **Permguard** offers strong Zero Trust security with a simple integration path — define authorization intent once and enforce it everywhere.